zmap/zlint/README.md

 0. Make sure the lint doesn't already exist.
 1. Come up with a name for your lint.
-If your lint returns an error (i.e., an RFC or the BRs use a MUST clause), prepend your lint name with e_.
-If your lint returns a warning (i.e., an RFC or the BRs use a SHOULD clause), prepend your lint name with w_.
-For example, e_subject_common_name_not_from_san.
+If your lint returns an error (i.e., an RFC or the BRs use a MUST clause), prepend your lint name with `e_`.
+If your lint returns a warning (i.e., an RFC or the BRs use a SHOULD clause), prepend your lint name with `w_`.
+For example, `e_subject_common_name_not_from_san`.
 2. Come up with a struct name for your lint.
 Typically just camelCase the name of your lint.
-From the previous example, a suitable struct name would be subjectCommonNameNotFromSAN.
+From the previous example, a suitable struct name would be `subjectCommonNameNotFromSAN`.
 3. Run the following command:
 `./newLint.sh <lint_name> <structName>`
 This will generate a new lint, in the `lints` directory, with the necessary fields filled out.